andrewroberts/TrelloApp/README.md

 * object-oriented approach to Trello 'objects'

 It currently can be used to:
-* authorize / authenticate users
+* Authorize and Authenticate Users
+* Get all Boards and Orgnizations for Users
-* getting a list id
+* Get a List ID
-* creation of new cards in an existing board
+* Create a new Card in an Existing Board

 You can use the TrelloApp library in your code by using the ID: **MOXamiHNCH44xpQh9H7FTudnfWGfgtIUb**.